SolidBlock-cn/mishanguc/UpdateLog-en.md

 Fixed following issues:

 - Some road blocks have wrong textures.
+- Some handrail blocks may incorrectly make their textures hidden when connecting.
 - Simply warped stem handrail has a wrong name and block property.

 ### 1.0.3